adrsamanta/CS-4260/contest/README.txt

-This folder contains the code for a competitive version of pacman, which is described [here](http://rawgit.com/adrsamanta/CS-4260/master/contest/contest.html).
+This folder contains the code for a competitive version of pacman, which is described here: http://rawgit.com/adrsamanta/CS-4260/master/contest/contest.html

 I have written several different agents to play this game, one for class, the rest as a personal project.